Bowral Tulip Festival 2026: Your Complete Guide To Dates, Tickets, And Tips

 For those looking beyond central Bowral, the wider region offers a variety of southern highlands accommodation, including cottages, farm stays, and inns set among vineyards and rolling countryside.

 Towns like Burradoo and Moss Vale provide additional options within a short drive.
-Some guests may also prefer a quieter escape in historic Berrima or a self-contained retreat on the outskirts of town.
+A quieter escape in historic Berrima, a self-contained retreat on the outskirts of town, or romantic Southern Highlands accommodation can all work well for visitors turning Tulip Time into a longer spring stay.
 Since Bowral accommodation tends to fill quickly during peak bloom season, it’s best to book in advance.

 Check out Links House, one of the most character-filled Southern Highlands accommodations, just minutes from the tulip gardens in Bowral.